French-Vietnamese Adoptees in Vietnam: Rights & Life in 2025

 Are there support groups for adoptees in Vietnam?

-What are the most common challenges?
+What are the most common challenges for adoptees returning to Vietnam?